HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Environmental Dependence of HI

 where $N_{\mathrm{red}}^{\mathrm{obs}}$ and $N_{\mathrm{red}}^{\mathrm{ran}}$ are the number counts of observed and random red galaxies within a cylindrical volume centered on that blue galaxy.
 The cylinder has an aperture radius $R{=}2\hmpc$ and line-of-sight height $\Delta z{=}\pm 600\kms$.
-To correct for the survey masks and boundary effect when computing $\dred$, we calculate $N_{\mathrm{red}}^{\mathrm{ran}}$ from a random galaxy catalogue that has the same redshift and angular selection functions as the observed red galaxy sample.
+To correct for the survey masks and boundary effect when computing $\dred$, I calculate $N_{\mathrm{red}}^{\mathrm{ran}}$ from a random galaxy catalogue that has the same redshift and angular selection functions as the observed red galaxy sample.
 The cylinder dimension is chosen roughly to match the projected radius and the Fingers-of-God effect of massive cluster.
-We have verified that our conclusions are insensitive to the choice of cylinder dimension.
+I have verified that my conclusions are insensitive to the choice of cylinder dimension.

 If part of the scatter in $\fgas$ is driven by $\dred$, both the HI detection rate $\fdet$ and the average HI excess $\overline{\gamma}$ of blue galaxies should depend on $\dred$, so that galaxies that live in high-$\dred$ environments are more likely to be missed by ALFALFA and have a lower $\overline{\gamma}$ than those in low-$\dred$ regions.
 As expected, the open circles in top and bottom panels of Figure~\ref{fig:delta_red} show the observed declining trend of $\fdet$ and $\overline{\gamma}$ with increasing $\dred$, respectively.
 The dashed lines are the predictions from the null assumption that there is no dependence of $\gamma$ on $\dred$, so that the Spearman's rank correlation coefficient $\rho_{cc}$ between $\gamma$ and $\dred$ is zero.
-In the $\rho_{cc}{=}0$ model, we randomly draw $\gamma$ values from a standard normal distribution and assign mock $\mgas$ values to the blue galaxies using $\lg\mgas=\lg\ms + (\langle \lg \fgas \rangle + \gamma \sig)$.
-We then pass the mock $\mgas$ through the best-fitting detection probability model at each redshift, thereby generating a mock SDSS-ALFALFA joint sample free of any environmental dependences.
+In the $\rho_{cc}{=}0$ model, I randomly draw $\gamma$ values from a standard normal distribution and assign mock $\mgas$ values to the blue galaxies using $\lg\mgas=\lg\ms + (\langle \lg \fgas \rangle + \gamma \sig)$.
+I then pass the mock $\mgas$ through the best-fitting detection probability model at each redshift, thereby generating a mock SDSS-ALFALFA joint sample free of any environmental dependences.
 Unsurprisingly, the dashed lines show no trend with $\dred$ in either panel, and the $\rho_{cc}{=}0$ model is thus strongly disfavored by the ALFALFA observations.